 - Be present and enjoy your teen

 I strive to be someone my kids want to talk to and be with.
 Yes, It’s true, I am not their first choice.
-And, I also have to be curious about why they might not want to talk to me.
-When I stop to think about it, I don’t know if I would like to talk to me when I am with my kids.
+And I also have to be curious about why they might not want to talk to me.
+When I stop to think about it, I don’t know if I would like to talk to myself when I am with my kids.
 I try to slip in a teaching moment or start lecturing.
 I have found when I can lighten up and enjoy myself, they want to talk to me.

 - Become conscious of the ways you are using technology